eclipse-archived/ceylon-lang.org/documentation/reference/operator/apply.md

 # #{page.title}

+The right-associative, binary `.=` operator is used to access the member named by the right-hand operand from left-hand operand and assign the result to the left-hand operand.

 ## Usage

-The right-associative, binary `.=` operator is used to access the member named by the right hand operand from left-hand operand and assign the result to the left hand operand.

 The *follow* version is used for accessing attributes: